Together, Let's Make Digital Pathology a Ubiquitous Reality

 Mike studied at Wilfrid Laurier University obtaining an Honors Business Administration degree with an option in Economics in 1987.
 He continued his studies while working, obtaining the designation of Chartered Business Valuator (CBV) in 1997 and Chartered Financial Analyst (CFA), designation in 2001.

-Christine is Vice-President of Operations at EXEL Research Inc., a company based in Waterloo Ontario that focuses on investment in small high-tech companies and in vacation rental properties management.
-She began working with EXEL in May 2004, as Director of Operations.
+Viet Nguyen is Vice-President of Finance at EXEL Research Inc., a company based in Waterloo Ontario which focuses on investment in small to medium sized companies, primarily in southwestern Ontario, and also manages commercial and vacation rental properties.
+He began working with EXEL in September 2019.

 Receive Frost & Sullivan’s 2013 Product Excellence Award in Slide Scanners